front-matter/invenio/docs/index.md

 The library is under active development and basic functionality is not yet working.
 Expect a first working release by March 2025.
 Reasons to use Invenio over invenio-cli include:

 - **Performance**: Go is faster than Python.
-- **Static binaries**: Invenio is a single binary, no need to install Python, Python packages or any other dependencies.
+- **Simpler Installation**: Invenio is a single binary, no need to install Python, Python packages or any other dependencies.